WilkerOliveira/flutter-firebase-login/README.md

 # Flutter Firebase login

-Firebase login: Email and Password, Google and Facebook using Flutter
+ - Login with Email and Password
+ - Register new login (with email confirmation)
+ - Password recovery
+ - Login using Google
+ - Login using Facebook

 Notes:
  - Execute this commands: